Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/dev-tld.md

 1. SSH into VVV using `vagrant ssh`
 2.  `cd` into the `/srv/www` folder, then `cd` into the subfolder with your site.
 This should be the same as your `www` folder.
 3. Enter the `public_html` subfolder so that we can use WP CLI
-4. Run `wp search-replace '.dev' '.test' --recurse-objects`
+4. Run `wp search-replace '.dev' '.test' --recurse-objects`, adding ` --network` on the end if it's a multisite installation.
+5. Run `exit` to exit the VM and return the terminal back to normal

 If you've hardcoded the `.dev` domain in your plugins or themes, or `wp-config.php`, those will need manually changing